 In the past, women who had experienced early menopause, genetically transmittable diseases or a diminished ovarian reserve were left without hope of becoming pregnant.
 In vitro fertilization and egg donation changed that.
 Eggs typically come from a donor between the ages of 21 and 30.
 They are then fertilized by either the woman’s partner’s sperm or that of a donor.
 The fertilized egg is then implanted in the uterus.
 Donors are carefully screened by professionals and the prospective parents.

 Surrogacy is a solution for those who are unable to carry a pregnancy where another woman agrees to carry and give birth to a baby.
 The surrogate may become pregnant through IVF or artificial insemination.
-Intended parents (and a healthy egg and sperm) are carefully matched with a surrogate.
+Intended parents (and a healthy egg and sperm) are carefully matched with a surrogate through agencies like Sensible Surrogacy who specialize in this area.
 The process typically takes one and a half years, from the beginning of the matching to the end of the pregnancy.